Complete your COVID Screening

 There is a qualified medical person on staff, available 24 hours a day.
 Our leadership staff are trained in First Aid and CPR.
 We are 15 minutes away from a medical clinic and Brantford General Hospital.

-All required or as-needed medication brought to camp must be signed in to the camp nurse on arrival day.
+All medication (daily or as-needed) must be signed in to the camp nurse on arrival day.
 This includes vitamins, puffers, and over the counter medications.
-If you want your camper to carry their puffer or epipen with them, please bring a second puffer or epipen to be left with the nurse.
-Due to the structure of our program, Circle Square Ranch requests that medications required throughout the year be sent with your child to camp. (eg. If your child takes a medication to help them with focus and routines at school, continuing to take it while at camp will help your child have a successful week).
+If you want your camper to carry a puffer or epipen with them, please bring a second puffer or epipen to be left with the nurse

-Medication and forms will be handed to the nurse in a clear plastic bag (labelled with the camper’s name and date of birth) during “curbside” drop-off.
+Please have medication and forms in a clear plastic bag to be handed to the nurse during drop-off.
 The nurse will look at the medications and instructions and ask for clarification if needed.

 Medications that are to be given daily must be accompanied by the “Routine Medication MAR” form, and should be in a blister pack (many pharmacies will create these free of charge) or a clearly labelled pill box organizer.
 If you bring a pill box organizer, please also bring the original medication containers for check in.
 Original containers can be taken home with the parent after checking medications in with the nurse.